Mayor & City Council

 gvescovo@richmondheights.org

 Greg Vescovo, Jr. and his family have lived in Richmond Heights for seven years.
 He graduated from the University of Dayton School of Law in May 2010 where he was recognized for Pro Bono Commitment to the Community.
 Greg has practiced law for approximately nine years.
 Recently Greg received the honor of being named one of Missouri’s Top 40 Under 40 Civil Plaintiff attorneys by the National Trial Lawyers.
 This honor is extended exclusively to those individuals who exemplify superior qualifications, trial results, and leadership as a Civil Plaintiff trial lawyer.
-This would be Mr. Vescovo's first direct experience in politics, and he is eager to serve Richmond Heights and give back to his community.
 From his perspective, the three main issues for the City and its residents are the following: striking a balance between commercial development and fighting to maintain the residential charm that makes Richmond Heights the great community it is; maintaining the services and benefits provided by the City; and achieving these goals while maintaining and strengthening our schools.

-He was elected for his first term representing District 1 in June 2020; his term will expire in April 2024.
+He was elected for his first term representing District 1 in June 2020 and re-elected in 2024; his second term will expire in April 2028.

 Lisa Eppert